 Caring can be a gradual process or it can happen overnight.
-For example, someone can be plunged into caring when a partner has a car crash or a stroke.
+For example, someone can become a Carer suddenly, for example when a partner has a road traffic accident or a stroke.
 Other people move more gradually into a caring role when a relative's health deteriorates over time, which they see as part and parcel of family life.
 They don't recognise that as the person they look after needs increasingly more support, they are becoming a Carer.